digbmc/cwd-toolkit/_projects/02_configuration.md

 These are the only necessary changes to the `_config.yml` file.
 The items below **can** be changed to update other parts of your site, but they do not have to be.

-### Base URL
+### Base URL (20)
-- line number 20
-- baseurl (if you want the baseurl to be something other than ds-project, you could change to something that reflects what your site is about; remember: no spaces; IMPORTANT NOTE: baseurl MUST match the repository name, so you must also change the repo name, both on GitHub and in the _config.yml file, to match your new baseurl)
+The Base URL is the same as the repository name by default.
+If you want the baseurl to be something other than ds-project, you could change to something that reflects what your site is about instead.
+This process **requires** you to change your repository name in the `_config.yml` *and* officially on Github as well.
+This change will affect all portions of the site that use the repository name.

+Here is the Github documentation for changing your repository name.
+Once you have done this, return to the `_config.yml` file and replace both the repository section and the Base URL section with your updated repository name.
+Make sure these match in all places.

-### Locale
+### Locale (13)
-- line number 13
-- locale (changes site language; will also change the language the site's built-in features like the "next" and "previous" buttons)
+Locale controls the language that the site displays in.
+It is set to English but can be changed if you would like to develop your site in a different language.

+Search for the language you wish to develop your site in followed by the phrase "language code" in your preferred search engine, and replace the English code with the updated code for the language of your choice.

-### Subtitle
+### Subtitle (16)
-- line number 16
-- subtitle (if you want to add a site tagline)
+If you want to display a tagline on your site, add it here.

-### Masthead Title
+### Masthead Title (23)
-- line number 23
-- masthead title (if you want the title that displays in the top left of each page of your site to be different from the site's title)
+If you want the title that displays in the top left of each page of your site to be different from the site's title, update this section with the preferred title for the page display.

-### Search
+### Search (56)
-- line number 56
+This theme comes with a built in website search function that you can enable by replacing "false" with "true" in this section.

-- search (you can change the value of search (line 56 of `_config.yml`) to true or false to enable or disable a search bar on you site; NOTE: the formating on the search window will likely be a bit off)
+The search function can be useful if your are compiling a lot of projects, but note that the formatting on the search window will likely be distorted.

 Aside from these settings, you probably won't *need* to change much else in this file.
 You can read more about some of the other settings in the [Minimal Mistakes guide](https://mmistakes.github.io/minimal-mistakes/docs/configuration/), if you'd like, but it's not necessary.